MinecraftModDevelopment/minecraftmoddevelopment.github.io/docs/CoC.md

 - **#forgegradle3-development** - ForgeGeadle 3 development progress and discussion.
 Ask questions and give ideas for FG3 here.
 - **#other-development** - Talk about other none Minecraft related projects you are working on and ask for help with code here.
 ### MISC
-- **#role-requests** - Request a modder, artist, translator, modpack maker or streamer(Twitch/YouTube) here.
+- **#role-requests** - Request a modder, artist, translator, modpack maker or streamer (Twitch, YouTube and Mixer) here.
 (See Role Requirements for more information)
-- **#channel-management** - Request a channel for your mod/s here (You must have the Modder role already to request a channel.
+- **#channel-management** - Request a channel for your mod/s here.
+(You must have the Modder role already to request a channel)
 ### BOT STUFF
 - **#bot-spam** - This channel is the main place to use any of MMD's bots.
 - **#break-the-bot** - This channel is for testing the bot and new functions it has.